boularbahsmail/Gatsbyjs/README.md

 # Terms & Concepts

-<strong>• Static site generator</strong>
+<strong>1 -Static site generator</strong>

-Generates static HTML pages using a combo of templates, components & data.
+- Generates static HTML pages using a combo of templates, components & data.
+- Static pages are compiled at build-time (before deployment).
+- Gatsby sites / pages are made using React components.
+- Static pages are then deployed on the web.
+- After initial request, The site behaves more like an SPA (Single Page Application).

 &copy; 2022 - Learning <strong>Gatsbyjs</strong> with ❤️ by <a href="https://ismailium.vercel.app/"><b>Ismailium</b></a>